 It is worth noting that most large institutions are holding their cryptocurrency allocation around 1% or less of total assets under management.
 If major changes in Bitcoin prices occur, these institutions will be able to weather the volatility.
 However, for smaller firms and individual investors, that wave may not be as easy to ride.

-Bitcoin, Ethereum, and Litecoin are all tradable today through SoFi Invest®.
+Some 30 types of crypto are available on the SoFi Invest® platform, including Bitcoin, Ethereum, Polkadot, Chainlink, and Litecoin.
 Make your first crypto trade of $10 or more and get $25 in Bitcoin.*